wessleyie/Bot/README.md

-Instagram Bot!
+Instabot!
 ---
-*This bot is going to be scuffed as heck until we can fully figure out Selenium; so if you want to help, go for it.*
+This bot is going to be scuffed as heck until we can fully figure out Selenium; so if you want to help, go for it.

 ###### *(Made by the collective likes of Wesley, Shandon, Ian, and Miguel)*